andrewheberle/serverless-ssh-ca/README.md

 a local user that contains a list of principals that should be allowed login.

-Using the example principals in `SSH_CERTIFICATE_PRINCIPALS` above, the following file named `/etc/ssh/principals.d/admin` would allow login as the user `admin` for the bearer of an issued (and valid) certificate:
+Using the principals list in `SSH_CERTIFICATE_PRINCIPALS` above, the following file named `/etc/ssh/principals.d/admin` would allow login as the SSH user `admin` for the bearer of an issued (and valid) certificate:

 ```
 ssh-admin